cemayan/user-example/README.md

 - ---

 - If you want to use HTTP you should use **user**  microservice.
-- If you want to use HTTP with gRPC you should use **user_grpc**  microservice.
+- If you want to use HTTP with gRPC you should use **usrgrpc**  microservice.
-- If you want to use  gRPC you should use **gRPCEventServer** microservice.
+- If you want to use  gRPC you should use **gRPCServer** microservice.

 > You can use user,user_grpc api with auth on this branch https://github.com/cemayan/faceit-technical-test/tree/auth